Sohansuralkar/Deep_Learning_Project/Image Classification/README.txt

 Project Title:- Image CLassification using CNN
 This Project Demonstrate Real-Time Image Classification using Convolutional Neural Network using Pre-Trained Model like MobileNetV2.

+Goal:-Capture Live Video from your Webcam and classify each frame is one of the ImageSet Categories like(Dog, cat,keyboard etc.)
+Core Idea:- Used Pre trained CNN model MobileNetV2 to recognized object without having to train from scratch.
+OutPut:- Display the webcam feed with a label (class name + Confidence Percentage) overlaid in real-time.

 Description:-
 	In this Project we use your webcam along with Pre-Trained Convolutional Neural Network Model MobileNetV2 to classify objects in real-time.This System will capture video frames ,process them and display the predicted object label confidence percentage on the screen.